mandyzhan05/pokenet-image-classifier/README.md

 ```

 ## **:clipboard: Results**
-During evaluation, I checked the performance on species classification performance and anaylyze its ability to detect shiny versions.
+During evaluation, I checked the performance on species classification and analyzed its ability to detect shiny versions.
 Training results after 10 and 50 epochs can be found under ``` results/ ```.
 All evaluation metrics were computed using the best model checkpoint (``` results/pokenet_best.pth ```), which saved at the epoch with the lowest validation loss during Phase 2 training rather than the final epoch weights (``` results/pokenet.pth ```).
 This ensured results reflected the model at its peak performance rather than risking overfitting at later epochs.

 ### Species Classification Metrics Comparisons ###
 Macro F1 score was used to balance the normal-to-shiny ratio, and the top five accuracy calculates whether the model's prediction was in its top five guesses and the corresponding accuracy.